-After spending too much time in La Paz (and Bolivia in general), it’s time to move on to the next country–Peru.
-I randomly ran into the girls I met in Medellin in Colombia, Morin, Chantal (and Tamara) in La Paz and since we’re headed towards the same direction, decided to travel together (minus Tamara who went to Argentina).
-I have to mention though that La Paz is the likeliest place you’d ran into people again.
-It’s cheap for food, party (alcohol and coke bars), and shopping.
+After spending too much time in La Paz (and Bolivia in general), it’s time to move on.
+I randomly ran into the girls I met in Medellin, Colombia (Morin & Chantal) in La Paz.
+We decided to travel together because we’re going the same direction.
+I have to mention that La Paz is the likeliest place you’d ran into people again during a long trip in South America.
+It’s cheap for food, party, alcohol, drugs and shopping.
 I’ve re-met few other travelers.

 Colca Canyon is a canyon in the Colca River in southern Peru.
-It is located about 100 miles (160 kilometers) northwest of Arequipa.
+It is located about 160 kilometers northwest of Arequipa.
 It is more than twice as deep as the Grand Canyon in the United States 4,160 m.
 The Colca Valley, our destination, is an Andean valley with towns founded in Spanish Colonial times and formerly inhabited by the Collaguas and the Cabanas.
 The local people still maintain ancestral traditions and continue to cultivate the pre-Inca stepped terraces.
-Beside it’s magnificent view, the main attraction of Colca Canyon is that it is home to the Andean Condor (Vultur gryphus), a species that has seen world-wide effort to preserve it.
+Beside its magnificent view, the main attraction of Colca Canyon is that it is home to the Andean Condor, an endangered bird species that merited a world-wide effort to preserve it.
+And we caught sight of these birds early on our Colca Canyon trek.

 Colca Canyon Trek – DAY 1

 It was cold when we started and then quickly became hot.
-I didn’t carry much, just a sweater, a change of shirt, toothbrush, and water, but they quickly felt like a ton.
-The path was dry with those tiny pebbles that made it kind of slippery and I slipped quite a number of times.
+I didn’t carry much, just a sweater, a change of shirt, toothbrush, and water, but they soon felt like weighing a ton.
+The path was dry with those tiny pebbles that made it slippery and I slipped quite a number of times.
 At first I blamed it on my worn out trainers, which after 1 year of walking on them, were kind of thread bare.
-But then I looked at my guide’s battered shoes who does this trek 3x a week.
+But then I looked at my guide’s battered shoes, and she does this trek 3x a week.
 I was so slow because I kept slipping and was so scared to fall into the cliff.
-I was so bummed out even the amazing view did nothing to encourage me.
+The amazing view did nothing to encourage me.
 I really just wanted it to be over but the road stretched forever!

 The next 4 hours or so, we descended from 3,300 m. to 2,100 m. to a small village where we had our lunch and short rest.
-It was also a chance to bond with our trek mates and make fun of me.
-Then in no time at all, my agony began again as we continued our trek.
-It will be another 3-4 hours to our destination, Sangalle, a village deep in the canyon where we’ll spend the night at bamboo resort ala honolulu hotel with swimming pool, gardens, fountain, and temperatured water.
-Except we didn’t get to enjoy the “resort” because it started raining halfway into the trek and we just wanted to be dry.
-There’s no electricity in this place and it got dark quickly.
-It’s quite a challenge getting from the room to the dining to the toilet.
-It’s definitely not the modern honolulu.
+It was also a chance to bond with our trek buddies and make fun of me.
+Then too soon, my agony started again as we continue on the trek down the Colca Canyon.
+It will be another 3-4 hours to our destination, Sangalle, a village deep in the canyon where we’ll spend the night at bamboo resort hotel with swimming pool, gardens, fountain, and hot water.

 Colca Canyon Trek – Day 2

-The day began at 5:00 a.m.
-Sin breakfast, we started climbing uphill in the dark.
-It’s going to be 3-4 hours with a little bit of pressure because we will have to be there at 9:00 a.m. to catch our van (after breakfast).
+Colca Canyon trek day 2 began at 5:00 a.m.
+Without breakfast, we started climbing uphill in the dark.
+It’s going to be 3-4 hours with a little bit of pressure because we will have to be there at 9:00 a.m. to catch our van and breakfast.
 What occupied my mind that helped me get through were the following: (1) This is better than a death march.
-(2) Hunger Game–borrowing Katniss’s determination to survive.
+(2) Hunger Game – borrowing Katniss Evergreen’s determination to survive.
 (3) Left.
 Right.
 Left.
 Right.
 One foot ahead of the the other.
 Left.
 Right.
 Left.
 Right.
+Almost like a death march.
 (4) Imagine myself running away from a serial killer or communist or godzilla.
 (5) To finish with as much dignity as I can, meaning no donkey!
 Because there is actually a way out.
 It is possible to hire a donkey at 60 soles (25$).
-I’m so happy nobody offered me because I would have caved in.

 And so I survived

-The reward of this trip is that the people I’m with were so nice.
+The reward of this trip are the people I was with.
 On the first day, in the beginning Morin and Chantal kept me company because the guide went ahead.
-She found how slow I was and later stayed behind with me.
+But later the guide walked with me encouraging me all the way.
 Emmanuel from Canada offered to take my water, which was a nice gesture, but when he saw I had a 2L bottle decided he had no room in his backpack.
-Then super nice Christian, Swiss, said to put it in his.
+Then super nice Christian from Switzerland, said to put it in his (backpack).
 Chantal later pointed out the difference between European and North American men.
-European men are generally more sweet and nicer to women even if they have no intent of sleeping with them.
+European men are generally more sweet and nicer to women even if they have no intent of sleeping with you.

-And of course the next day, as if to prove a point, when I was almost completely destroyed yet had to climb out of the canyon, tripping already at the beginning of the trek, Christian took my rucksack and carried it the whole way up.
+And of course the next day, as if to prove a point, when I was almost completely destroyed, but yet had to climb out of the canyon, tripping already at the beginning of the trek, Christian took my backpack and carried it the whole way up.
 I am so thankful and so touched with his super niceness.
-I gave my contact to his girlfriend Moreen and offered to host them in Philippines.

 wow you’re an inspiration! i’ll never whine again when going downhill on trekking hehehehe…